adminxhq/sails-hook-adminx/README.md

 ### What does sails-hook-adminx do under the bonnet?
 1. Initializes on `sails lift` as the `sails-hook-adminx`
 2. Exposes a REST API under `/adminx/*`
-3. Adds CORS (Cross Origin Resource Sharing) configuration to open access from AdminX served pages on your browser (https://adminx.io)
+3. Adds CORS (Cross Origin Resource Sharing) configuration to open access from AdminX-served-pages on your browser to your servers (https://adminx.io)

-An AdminX Panel is then able to connect to your server securely.
+An AdminX Panel is then able to connect from your browser to your server securely.

 ### Install
 ```console